sirjonasxx/G-ExtensionStore/README.md

 You need to follow these steps:
 1. Fork the base branch of this repository.
 The base branch will always correspond to the latest G-Earth version.
 2. In the `store/extensions/` folder, add a new folder named with the title of your extension
-3. The folder you just created can contain 3 files: `extension.zip` *(required)*, `logo.png` & `screenshot.png`.
+3. The folder you just created can contain 4 files:
-    1. `extension.zip` contains all files required to execute the extension
+    1. `extension.zip` contains all files required to execute the extension *(required)*
-    2. `logo.png` is an optional 40x40 image for the extension store
+    2. `extension.json` contains information of your extension.
+Its contents are described in the next section. *(required)*
-    3. `screenshot.png` is an optional screenshot for the extension store
+    3. `logo.png` is an optional 40x40 image for the extension store
-4. In the `store/` folder of this repository, edit `extensions.json` and add a json object containing information of your extension to the list.
-Its contents are described in the next section.
+    4. `screenshot.png` is an optional screenshot for the extension store
-8. Open a Pull Request into this github repository with your newly added extension
+5. Open a Pull Request into this github repository with your newly added extension

 #### Extension information